 Some young people have thoughts about suicide when first taking an antidepressant.
 Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

-You may take bupropion with or without food.
+You may take Wellbutrin SR with or without food.

-You should not change your dose or stop using bupropion suddenly, unless you have a seizure while taking this medicine.
+You should not change your dose or stop using Wellbutrin SR suddenly, unless you have a seizure while taking this medicine.
 Stopping suddenly can cause unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using bupropion.
+Ask your doctor how to safely stop using this medicine.

 If you take Zyban to help you stop smoking, you may continue to smoke for about 1 week after you start the medicine.
-Set a date to quit smoking during the second week of treatment.
-Talk to your doctor if you have trouble quitting after taking Zyban for 7 weeks.
+Set a date to quit smoking during the first 2 weeks of treatment.
+Talk to your doctor if you have trouble quitting after taking Zyban for 7 to 12 weeks.

 You may have nicotine withdrawal symptoms when you stop smoking, including: increased appetite, weight gain, trouble sleeping, trouble concentrating, slower heart rate, having the urge to smoke, and feeling anxious, restless, depressed, angry, frustrated, or irritated.
 These symptoms may occur with or without using medication such as Zyban.

 Smoking cessation may also cause new or worsening mental health problems, such as depression.

 This medicine may affect a drug-screening urine test and you may have false results.
 Tell the laboratory staff that you use Wellbutrin SR.

 Store at room temperature away from moisture, heat, and light.